About

 We'll listen to your own stories of your life experience, your resilience, and growth.
 Let's experiment with individualized techniques and coping skills to empower you in the driver's seat of your life.
 The world is changing so fast, and we are all learning and finding our way.
 It's okay to need help!
 Reach out for a free chat to see if we're a good fit.

-Jenny Emblom, Associate Marriage & Family Therapist #14024, 805-874-5348
+Jenny Emblom, Registered Associate Marriage & Family Therapist #14024, 805-874-5348

 (Waitlist for new clients, online and in person.)